SrBrahma/react-native-shadow-2/README.md

   The opacity is set directly in the `startColor` and `endColor` properties, in the alpha channel.
 E.g.: `'#0001'` is an almost transparent black.
 You may also use `'#rrggbbaa'`, `'rgba()'`, `'hsla()'` etc. [All patterns in this link, but not int colors, are accepted](https://reactnative.dev/docs/colors).

-  You may also use the `opacity` style to change both.

 * #### My component is no longer using the available parent width after applying the Shadow!
 What to do?